 Switching the System On and Off

-When activated, the system will monitor your alertness level based upon your driving behavior in relation to the lane markings, and other factors.
+When active, the system monitors your alertness level based upon your driving behavior in relation to the lane markings and other factors.

-The system will not issue warnings below approximately
+The system does not issue warnings below approximately

 40 mph (64 km/h).

 The warning system has two stages.
-At first, the system issues a temporary warning that you need to take a rest.
-This message will only appear for a short time.
-If the system detects further reduction in driving alertness, it may issue another warning that will remain in the information display for a longer time.
+First, the system issues a temporary warning that you need to take a rest.
+This message only appears for a short time.
+If the system detects further reduction in driving alertness, it may issue another warning that remains in the information display for a longer time.
 You can press OK on the steering wheel control to clear the warning.

-When active the system will run automatically in the background and only issue a warning if required.
+When active, the system runs automatically in the background and only issues a warning if required.
 You can view the status at any time using the information display.
 See

 The alertness level is shown by six steps in a colored bar.